 What can I do to help myself?

 - Yearly screening mammograms beginning at age 40.
 Some of the newer guidelines recommend waiting until 45 or 50 years old, however the American College of Radiology and Society of Breast Imaging continue to recommend annual mammography beginning at age 40 to save the most lives.
+All women should get mammograms regardless of family history— please encourage your friends and family!

 - Know your family history.
 It is important to know if anyone in your family has ever had breast or ovarian cancer.
 If so, it is important to know at what age they were diagnosed.
 This can impact your risk of developing a breast cancer.